 SELECTING/PREPARING A LOCATION FOR ADORATION

 Perpetual adoration is extended exposition of Jesus in the Blessed Sacrament where at least one person is always present.
-The reason Canon Law requires one person to be with Our Lord during exposition is because Jesus is vulnerable.
+One reason that Canon Law requires someone to be with Our Lord during exposition is because Jesus is vulnerable and exposed.
 However, there is currently more danger of sacrilege at Mass, if ministers are not paying attention as guardians of the Blessed Sacrament, because anyone could walk away and desecrate a consecrated Host.

 Adoration is a way to experience a taste of Heaven on earth.
 A quiet and peaceful atmosphere helps to reduce external distractions and can be more conducive to listening to God in adoration.
 Profound graces and conversions take place when souls have access to and experience the Real Presence of God, Who is Love, and notice that He is being loved and given special attention in adoration.
 Having an Adoration Invitation Sign-up schedules adorers to cover hours.
 People learn value of prayer and adoration.
 They are invited and encouraged to visit the chapel.
 By keeping the chapel open, other visitors can pray when they want and at times that suit their schedules.